-- 33. The proposed Dudley MBC Council Tax for a Band D property for 2007/08 of £1009.23 represents an increase of under 4.9% compared to 2006/07. - 34.
-The total level of Council Tax now being considered includes the precepts for the Police and Fire and Rescue Authorities which were approved on 15th February and 12th February respectively, as follows.
+- 21. It is being proposed that the Council approves the statutory calculations required by virtue of Section 32 to 36 of the Local Government Finance Act 1992 as set out in Appendix 3. - 22.
+The proposed Dudley MBC Council Tax for a Band D property for 2007/08 of £1009.23 represents an increase of just under 4.9% compared to 2006/07.
+Details of the cash increase for each band, together with weekly equivalents, are shown in Appendix 4. - 23.
+The total levels of Council Tax, which will be considered by the Council at it's meeting on 5th March 2007, will include the precepts for the Police and Fire and Civil Defence Authorities which are due to be agreed on 15th February and 12th February respectively.